 You should expect Jug Dogs full grown to be around 10-15 inches in size weighing around 5-7 kilograms.
 If you have met both of the dog’s parents don’t expect the Jug to be bigger than either of them.
 How big do jug dogs get can vary quite a bit, mostly on how big the parents are however.

-They’ll do most of their growing between 2 and 7 months old and then it will slow down from then, this is a crucial period so make sure to feed them specialised, high quality puppy food that will help them grow up healthily.
+They’ll do most of their growing between 2 and 7 months old and then it will slow down from then, this is a crucial period so make sure to feed them specialised, high quality puppy food (wet and dry) that will help them grow up healthily.